SKindij/JavaScript-Reference-Guide/Syntax/README.md

 &ensp;Variables that hold **non-primitive data types** (such as objects and arrays) are assigned by reference, while variables that hold **primitive data types** (such as numbers, strings, and booleans) are assigned by value.
 > _When a variable is assigned by reference, it stores a reference to the memory location where the value is stored, rather than the value itself.
 This can have implications when modifying the value of the variable._

+&ensp;In JS, you can declare a variable with the same name multiple times within the same scope using the `var` keyword.
+However, this is generally considered a **bad practice** and can lead to unexpected behavior.
+The later declaration will simply override the previous declaration, which can cause confusion and bugs.

+&ensp;In contrast, when using `let` or `const` to declare variables, you cannot redeclare a variable with the same name within the same block of code.

+&ensp;**Shadowing** occurs when a variable declared within a certain scope has the same name as a variable declared in an outer scope.
+The inner variable will "shadow" the outer variable, making it inaccessible within that scope.
+> ```javascript
+>  let someDigit = 25;
+>  function foo() {
+>    let someDigit = 30; // inner variable shadows outer variable
+>    console.log(someDigit); // => 30
+>  }
+>  foo();
+>  console.log(someDigit); // => 25 - outer variable is still accessible outside of function
+> ```

+&ensp;**Temporal Dead Zone** (TDZ) - behavior in JS that prevents variables from being accessed before they are declared.\
+If you try to access a `let` or `const` variable before its declaration, you will get a `ReferenceError: is not defined`.

 &ensp;When naming variables, you should follow certain conventions:
 - variable names are case-sensitive;
 - can contain letters, numbers, and underscores;